rklaehn/abc/README.md

 # <a name="disclaimer"></a> Performance disclaimer

 Read performance as well as creation performance will be *significantly* higher than scala collections *when used properly*.
 However, when adding single elements to large (100000 elements) collections, the performance will be pretty bad.
 So if that is your use-case, use something else.
+All collections contain *Array* in their name to keep you aware of the somewhat unusual performance characteristics.

 # <a name="hash"></a> Hash